RayHightower/RayHightower.com/_posts/2016-12-29-m-pesa-blends-fintech-mobile-in-kenya.markdown

 * M-Pesa has expanded quickly because it's easy to use and it's available on the one device that everybody uses, the mobile phone.

-* Bitcoin is less accessible because a user must open an account with a third party service (like Coinbase or a wallet) to begin acquiring or spending the currency.
+* Bitcoin is less accessible because a user must open an account with a third-party service (like Coinbase or a wallet) to begin acquiring or spending the currency.
 In other words, the user must really _want_ to use Bitcoin in order to get started.

 * M-Pesa is like the impulse items near the checkout line at the grocery store.
 It's easy to start using M-Pesa because it's right at your fingertips.